danvaida/Stouts.openvpn/README.md

     $ docker build -t ansible-roles-trusty-test tests/support
     $ docker run --rm -it --privileged -v $PWD:/etc/ansible/roles/openvpn:ro ansible-roles-trusty-test

+To override the defaults and use different vars:

+    $ docker run --rm -it --privileged -v $PWD:/etc/ansible/roles/openvpn:ro \
+      --env test_case=01 ansible-roles-trusty-test

+See the `tests/test_case_01.yml` vars file as an example.

 #### License

 Licensed under the MIT License.
 See the LICENSE file for details.